truedigital/True.KenticoMapper/readme.md

 ## Tree Node Attributes

 		[SyncIgnore]
 Tells the mapper to ignore this property

 		[SyncInId]
-	Tells the mapper to read in the tree node id the type that this attribute decorates MUST be an int
+Tells the mapper to read in the node id the type that this attribute decorates MUST be an int

-		[SyncInGuid]
+		[SyncInParentId]
+Tells the mapper to read in the parent node id, the type that this attribute decorates MUST be an int

+		[SyncInDocumentName]
+Tells the mapper to read in the document name, the type that this attribute decorates MUST be a string

+		[SyncInRelativeUrl]
+Tells the mapper to read in the relative url, the type that this attribute decorates MUST be a string

+		[SyncInNodeClassName]
-	Tells the mapper to read in the tree node guid, the type that this attribute decorates MUST be a Guid
+Tells the mapper to read in the node class name, the type that this attribute decorates MUST be a string

+		[SyncInCollection("column_name", delimiter : "|")]
+Tells the mapper to create an object of type IEnumerable<string> split on the delimiter from the value stored in column_name

 		[SyncIn("column_name")]
-	Tells the mapper to read the column_name value, the type that this attribute decorates MUST be the C# equivalent of the SQL type, including nullable types
+Tells the mapper to read from the column_name value, the type that this attribute decorates MUST be the C# equivalent of the SQL type, including nullable types

 		[SyncInComplex(typeof(ComplexBuilder<T, TInterface>))]
 Tells the mapper to create an object of type TInterface and map its fields from the current tree node

 		[SyncInComplex("column_name", typeof(ComplexBuilder<T, TInterface>))]
-	Tells the mapper to create an object of type TInterface and map its fields from the tree node of the node id stored in the column_name
+Tells the mapper to create an object of type TInterface and map its fields from the tree node of the node id stored in column_name

 		[SyncInComplexCollection("column_name", typeof(ComplexCollectionBuilder<T, TInterface>))]
-	Tells the mapper to create an object of type IEnumerable<TInterface>  and map its fields from the list of tree nodes of the of the node ids stored in the column_name
+Tells the mapper to create an object of type IEnumerable<TInterface>  and map its fields from the list of tree nodes of the of the node ids stored in column_name

 		[SyncInChildren(typeof (ChildrenBuilder<T, TInterface>))]
 Tells the mapper to create an object of type IEnumerable<TInterface> and map its children out as instances of type TInterface

 		[SyncInChild(typeof(ChildBuilder<T, TInterface>))]
 Singular case of the above

 ## Changelog